heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 in the project today is very different from what ChatGPT produced, but the initial translation was automated.

+I did the bulk of the translation work more than 2 years ago when ChatGPT was quite new and not as capable as it is today.

 Some things ported over quite well.
 Some things did not.

 In all cases, Rust is strongly typed, which is a great advantage as the code is easy to trace, and the resulting TypeScript code is also well typed.
 However, in all cases, TypeScript is loosely typed.
-TypeScript gives you plenty of escape hatches to mutate the types.
+TypeScript is simply not as robust as Rust.

 ### TypeScript classes are not simply Rust `struct` and `impl`